phhei/ArgsValidNovel/index.md

 - Dev: [here](https://github.com/phhei/ArgsValidNovel/blob/gh-pages/TaskA_dev.csv)
 - Test: _coming soon_ (01.08.22)

+**Evaluation:** we consider the _f1_macro_-score calculated by the Python-method [here](https://github.com/phhei/ArgsValidNovel/blob/gh-pages/eval-metric.py).
+The (predicted) values for validity and novelty can be continuous.
+In any case, the values for validity and novelty must be in the range of 0 (aspect not fulfilled) to 1 (aspect fulfilled).

 ### Subtask B: recognizing relative validity / novelty

 Given a premise and two conclusions A and B in natural language, the task is to predict: